sharovatov/sharovatov.github.io/e/2024-01-qa-knowledge.md

 **example?**

-If the list of activities still demand verification which impossible to fit in a short interview, as is the case of 'ability to prepare and execute QA strategy', we need to decide whether to find _proxy methods_ for each check.
+If the list of activities still demand verification which impossible to fit in a short interview, as is the case of 'ability to prepare and execute QA strategy', we need to decide whether to find _smoke checks_ for each activity.

+A smoke check might simply be a list of questions.
+Knowledge does not equate skill, a person might have learned something but has never practiced it.
+However, we consciously decided to reduce the quality of the verification in order to shorten the interview, and questions 'for knowledge' might just suffice.

-A proxy check for 'ability to prepare and execute QA strategy' might be simply a series of questions:
+Therefore, in order to verify candidate's ability to prepare and execute QA strategy we might come up with a list of questions that we think would _indicate_ the candidate's knowledge:

 1. Can you explain the key components that you believe should be included in an effective QA strategy?